-Start by using an electric mixer or egg beaters, whisk egg whites and salt until stiff peaks form.
-Fold the egg whites into the coconut.
-Spoon onto the baking sheet.
+Start by using an electric mixer or egg beaters.
+Next, whisk the egg whites and salt until stiff peaks form; fold the egg whites into the coconut and spoon onto the baking sheet.
 Bake for approximately 20-25 minutes until they turn golden brown.

 Now, normally I don’t really care much for coconut.
 I’m not even going to comment on the recent coconut water fad.
 Actually I am: just drink regular water people!
 Coconut water is not some magical elixir that makes up for eating terrible foods and never exercising.

 Despite the fact that the main ingredient in this cookie is coconut, I was surprised by how much I liked the Macaroons.
-So they were both crunchy, chewy and fluffy all at once.
+They were somehow crunchy, chewy and fluffy all at once!
 I can see why the Parole Board decided to release a dangerous criminal into the custody of Marge.

 Cromulence: 8 Puma Prides out of 10